Updated: May 14

 Moms encourage.
 Along with recognition certainly comes encouragement.
 We all have those days that seem to beat us into the ground, and we probably had our first experience with how great it feels to be picked up when we’ve been knocked down from our moms.
 Do the same when your associates, coworkers, or managers are having a bad day.
 Become skillful at recognizing employees who need a little extra attention and give them the encouragement they need to deliver fantastic experiences at the moment of truth.

 So be sure you are treating your Mother so very well today and everyday.
-And treat your Guests like cherished friends.
+And treat your customers like cherished friends.